Days of Glory (2006 film): Plot

-The movie then moves to the present day.
-An elderly Abdelkader goes to a war cemetery in Alsace to visit the graves of his comrades: Martinez, Larbi, Saïd, Yassir and Messaoud.
-He then returns to his small rundown flat in modern-day France.
-The film concludes with the caption that from 1959 pensions for servicemen from France's overseas possessions living in France enjoyed no increases after the date their country of origin became independent.
+The story flashes forward to the present, and an elderly Abdelkader visiting a war cemetery in Alsace to visit the graves of his comrades Martinez, Larbi, Saïd, Yassir and Messaoud.
+He returns to his small rundown flat in France.
+The film concludes with a title indicating that in 1959 war pensions for French colonial veterans living in France received no increases once their country of origin gained independence.